ninrod/rsynced-melpa/melpa/bm-readme.txt

      `bm-highlight-style'.
 It is possible to have fringe-markers on left or right side.

+   - Display the number of bookmarks in the current buffer in the mode line, see `bm-modeline-info' and `bm-modeline-display-total'.

 Known limitations:

-  This package is developed and tested on GNU Emacs 23.x.
-It should work on all GNU Emacs 21.x, GNU Emacs 22.x and also on XEmacs 21.x with some limitations.
+  This package is developed and tested on GNU Emacs 26.x.
+It should also work on all GNU Emacs newer than version 21.x.

   There are some incompatibilities with lazy-lock when using fill-paragraph.
 All bookmark below the paragraph being filled will be lost.
 This issue can be resolved using the `jit-lock-mode' introduced in GNU Emacs 21.1

-  Bookmarks will be extended when inserting text (before, inside or after) bookmark in XEmacs.
-This is due to the missing support for overlay hooks i XEmacs.

 Installation: